remzibulutlu/andromeda-final-submission/README.md

-By refactoring the forked project, this final project submission can be deployed.
+By refactoring the forked project, this final project submission can be easily deployed.

 ### DecentralAid - Blockchain-Powered Humanitarian Aid Distribution Platform
 ## Who We Are